petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/theme-favicon-yaml-configuration-reference.md

     url: favicon.ico
 ```

-The required `url` property defines where the favicon icon image file is located.
+The required `url` property defines the favicon icon image's location.
 This image becomes a new favicon option for every page in Liferay when the client extension is deployed.

-See [this example project](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-default-workspace/client-extensions/sample-theme-favicon) for a complete example of a theme favicon client extension.
+[The example workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-default-workspace/client-extensions/sample-theme-favicon) contains a complete theme favicon client extension.

 ## YAML Properties